brwnie/instagib/README.md

 ### Crafting The Redemption Helmet

-If hit by a super shock crossbow, the helmet will save your bacon once
+If hit by a super shock crossbow, the helmet will save your bacon

 ![image](https://user-images.githubusercontent.com/11775356/138729590-03e20edd-fe89-48da-a50a-79ae41950eb5.png)